 Planar area of one standard block (Nigeria) = 450mm x 225mm = 0.101 m2

 Now, how do we estimate the quantity of mortar needed to lay the blocks?
-First of all, let us look at the dimensions of 9 inches block with hole (most popular block for building in Nigeria).
+First of all, let us look at the dimensions of a typical 9 inches block with holes (the most popular block for building in Nigeria).

 From the image above, we can say that the cross-sectional area of the block that receive horizontal mortar is;

 Ab = (0.45 x 0.225) – 2(0.15 x 0.125) = 0.0637 m2

 Now, let us assume that the mortar will be 25 mm (1 inch) thick